DGKSK8LIFE/Weatherbot/README.md

 # Weatherbot
-A discord bot that uses OpenWeather API to give the hourly weather report of a desired city.
+A discord bot that uses OpenWeather API to give an hourly weather report of a desired city.